Updated: Oct. 31, 2022

 - Everyone knows the free version available at WordPress.org.

 The only costs of maintaining a base WordPress.org website rise from purchasing a domain and paying for hosting.
 Domains vary drastically in price, depending on the desirability of the domain name and the length of the usage contract.
-Some domain ideas can cost thousands of dollars a year; others cost 10 dollars.
+Some domains can cost thousands of dollars a year; others cost 10 dollars.

 Hosting, likewise, can be a few dollars a month or many.
 Keep in mind that you get what you pay for with hosting.
+(Learn more about how to choose a good WordPress website host.)

 The complexity of functionality and the support level for the theme and plugins ultimately determine cost.
 You can add simple themes and plugins, but many free tools come with little support.
 Complex, supported tools tend to have one-time or annual license fees.
 Before purchasing a theme or plugin, perform due diligence as to its functionality and update frequency.
 Be sure to read the user reviews.